RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 The following notes assume that you are all set up to use your accounts on the CLASSE Linux systems.

-- You know how to use `ssh` to access `lnx201`; or
+- You know how to use `ssh` to access `lnx201.classe.cornell.edu` (just `lnx201` henceforth); or
-- You know how to launch a terminal from CLASSE JupyterLab instance.
+- You know how to launch a terminal from CLASSE JupyterLab instance;
+  or
+- You know how to use NoMachine to access `lnx201`.

 Depending on your level of familiarity with the system, you might know enough commands to find your way around.